Esports Market Size and Share

 Key Questions Answered in the Report

-The esports market size reached USD 2.557 billion in 2025 and is projected to grow to USD 7.255 billion by 2030.
+The esports market stands at USD 5.34 billion in 2026 and is forecast to grow to USD 6.78 billion by 2031, reflecting a 4.89% CAGR.

-What revenue stream is growing fastest?
+Which revenue stream is growing fastest across competitive gaming?